heroiclabs/nakama-docs/docs/authentication.md

 ## Session

-When an authentication call succeeds, the server returns a session in the response.
-A session contains the current user's ID and handle, as well as information on when it was created and when it expires.
+When an authentication call succeeds, the server responds with a [session](/session) object.
+A session object contains at least the following:

-Sessions are documented in more detail on [a separate page](/session)
+- the user's ID
+- the user's name
+- a token used to authenticate subsequent user messages
+- the session creation time
+- the session expiration time

 ## Socket